hypriot/rpi-image-builder/docs/QEMU.md

 ## Test the kernel options

-* Added the kernel options found in xxx with `make menuconfig` ot our Hypriot kernel for the Pi 1.
+* Added the kernel options found in http://xecdesign.com/compiling-a-kernel/ with `make menuconfig` ot our Hypriot kernel for the Pi 1.
 * Start a build on Drone server for the updated kernel.
 * Sart a build on Drone server for the SD card image.